A. Introduction

 3.2.
 Selection

-Determining which sources of information will be used and how those sources will be scored during the interview.
-Involves discussing which skills, abilities, and personal characteristics are required to be successful at any given job.
-In human resources, this is called KSAOs2, or knowledge, skills, abilities, and other personal characteristics that make a person successful on the job.
+This step aims to find which skills, abilities, and personal characteristics are required to be successful at any given job.
+After we finish this step, we specify the knowledge, skills, abilities, and other personal characteristics (KSAOs) that make a person successful on the job.
+The following example indicates some selection criteria.

 1. Two years of experience